The

 with the 'drug-'em' medical establishment) and he has written some VERY

 insightful books on the ecology of our planet.
-Should you wind up at his site,
+Should you wind up at his site

 to meet some day.
 And while Thom is not a Mason, he was willing to take the

-attempting to make changes that led to the company's loss of dominance in the
+making changes that led to the company's loss of dominance in the